Skip to content

 East Carolina University (ECU) offers public health doctoral degrees online for students who want to concentrate on either environmental and occupational health or health policy, administration, and leadership.
 To be admitted, applicants are expected to have a master’s in public health and two years of work experience in the field.
 To help students defray the cost of their education, the ECU Department of Public Health offers the J. Craig Souza Scholarship, which is designed for those who aspire to become long-term care administrators.
 The award is $4,000; to be eligible, students must demonstrate financial need and submit a statement explaining why they want to enter this field.
 The school also offers an EdD in Educational Leadership, an EdS in Educational Administration and Supervision, a Doctorate of Nursing Practice (DNP), and a PhD in Nursing.

-Types of PhDs and Professional Doctorates in North Carolina
+Different Types of PhDs and Professional Doctorates

 Whether you prefer full-time or part-time attendance, are seeking an accelerated degree to graduate more quickly, or are looking for a school that does not require GRE scores or a dissertation to graduate, the following are excellent options to help you find the program that best suits your lifestyle and goals.

-Full-Time PhD/Doctoral Programs in North Carolina
+Full-Time PhD/Doctoral Programs

 Whether you pursue a degree online or in person, you may be interested in enrolling in PhD programs in North Carolina on a full-time basis to complete your degree faster.
 For example, North Carolina State University offers a PhD in Communication, Rhetoric, and Digital Media for those interested in analyzing the impact of new information technology.
 The University of North Carolina at Charlotte has a Doctorate in Business Administration, which is a three-year program for professionals who want to pursue careers as high-level managers in corporations, independent consultants, and professors at colleges and universities.

-Part-Time PhD/Doctoral Programs in North Carolina
+Part-Time PhD/Doctoral Programs

 If your lifestyle doesn’t allow you to attend graduate school full-time, you can also reach your goals through part-time PhD programs in North Carolina.
 Those who want to pursue leadership roles in the information and library science field can earn a part-time PhD in Information and Library Sciences from the University of North Carolina at Chapel Hill, which prepares students to conduct academic research and communicate findings to effect policy changes.
 Similarly, North Carolina State University has a part-time option for its PhD in Educational Leadership, Policy, and Human Development, which allows students to conveniently complete their studies during afternoons, evenings, weekends, and summer sessions.

-Fully-Funded PhD/Doctoral Programs in North Carolina
+Fully-Funded PhD/Doctoral Programs

 It’s no secret that graduate school is expensive, but cost doesn’t have to keep you from reaching your goals.
 Some doctoral programs in North Carolina are fully funded so students don’t have to worry about how they will pay for their education.
 For example, the University of North Carolina at Chapel Hill has an English and Comparative Literature PhD program that fully funds all its students through research and teaching fellowships.
 North Carolina State University has a fully funded PhD in Geospatial Analytics in which students can earn $25,000 plus tuition support and benefits through graduate assistantships.

-No-GRE PhD/Doctoral Programs in North Carolina
+No-GRE PhD/Doctoral Programs

-Accelerated PhD/Doctoral Programs in North Carolina
+Accelerated PhD/Doctoral Programs

 If you’re able to dedicate your time to intensive study and you want to complete your degree quickly, an accelerated PhD program may be the answer for you.
 North Carolina State University’s Mechanical and Aerospace Engineering Department has a Direct to PhD program for undergraduates who want to skip earning a master’s degree.
 The Doctor of Health Sciences program at Campbell University allows students to take accelerated eight-week courses so they can save time and money on their degree.

-No Dissertation PhD/Doctoral Programs in North Carolina
+No Dissertation PhD/Doctoral Programs

 If you’re interested in PhD programs in North Carolina but would prefer to earn your degree without completing a dissertation, there are schools that will accommodate you.
 The EdD in Organizational Leadership program at Gardner-Webb University and the Transitional Doctor of Physical Therapy (DPT) program at the University of North Carolina at Chapel Hill require students to participate in practical experiences that demonstrate their knowledge and skills rather than writing a dissertation.